 Defining Common Properties

-To simplify your work, Intelligent Automation allows you to specify common properties, such as variables, functions, and environment settings, that can be used for all of your processes as required.
-In addition, if any Company-specific configuration information applies to a specific callflow engine and resides on a web site or in a database, you can specify the location and access credentials of the site or database to which the VUI must connect, even securing the connection if necessary.
+You can define common properties, such as variables, functions, and environment settings, that can be used for all of your processes as required.
+In addition, you can specify the host on which the processes run and to which the VUI must connect, even securing the connection if necessary.
 You can do all this on the Processes tab, as indicated in the diagram below.
 The numbers correspond to the tab descriptions that immediately follow the diagram.

-On the Library tab, create a list of additional variables and functions that can be shared between Processes.
+- Create a library list of additional variables and functions that can be shared between Processes.
 The Library is inserted at the top of a Process script, so you can reference the variables and functions throughout the script, as needed.

 Creating a Process